-As the goal of Summer Camp is to provide participants with a safe, nurturing, engaging, and creative environment, our campers will be exposed to field trips and activities that bring out their personalities.
-Activities such as Opening and Closing Devotions will give campers the opportunity to partake in life learning activities that will help mold them into successful citizens.
-In addition to Devotions, campers may partake in Crafts, Sports, Wellness Activities and Learning Centers, Teambuilding and More!
+As the goal of Summer Camp is to provide participants with a safe, nurturing, engaging, and inclusive environment, our campers will be exposed to activities that bring out their personalities.
+Activities such as Opening and Closing Devotions will give campers the opportunity to partake in life learning activities, quiet learning environment with staff to help facilitate classroom expectations.
+Campers will partake in Crafts, Wellness Activities, Teambuilding and More!